dganoff/Sandbox/README.md

 ### Todo:
 1. Add Angular Framework - setup JS concatenation/minification
-	* Maybe use yoeman generator to scaffold baseline Angular project and add components like controllers
+	* Maybe use yeoman generator to scaffold baseline Angular project and add components like controllers
 2. Add CSS Framework like Foundation or a less-heavy one just for essentials